anseal/it.is.js/README.md

 ```javascript
 is_number = v => typeof v === "number"
 ```
-do.
+does.

-Of course, there are more complex function than that, but names should give you a hint, and oneliners (insluded in `JSDoc` comments) are self-explanatory for most cases.
+Of course, there are more complex function than that, but names should give you a hint, and oneliners (included in `JSDoc` comments) are self-explanatory for most cases.
 And if not - you can check the list of matching values inside `/value_classes`.

 I'll add more docs later when I'll figure out how and when it can be helpful.
 PRs are welcomed.